-Our approach to addressing the matter involved the following procedures, among others:
+Our approach to addressing the matter included the following procedures, among others:

-- Assessed the judgment made by management in determining the impairment indicators, which included the following: - Obtained, for a sample of claims, by reference to government registries, evidence to support (i) the right to explore the area and (ii) claim expiration dates. - Read the Board of Directors' minutes and obtained budget approvals to evidence continued and planned exploration expenditure, which included evaluating results of management's work programs. - Assessed whether extracting the resources will not be technically feasible or commercially viable, or if other facts and circumstances suggest that the carrying amount may exceed the recoverable amount, based on evidence obtained in other areas of the audit.
+- Evaluated the reasonableness of management's assessment of indicators of impairment related to exploration and evaluation assets which included the following: - Obtained, for a sample of mineral claims, by reference to government registries, evidence to support (i) the right to explore the area and (ii) mineral claim expiration dates. - Read Board of Directors' minutes and obtained budget approvals to evidence continued substantive expenditure on further exploration for and evaluation of mineral resources in the specific area. - Assessed whether extracting the resources will not be technically feasible or commercially viable, or if other facts and circumstances suggest that the carrying amount may exceed the recoverable amount, based on evidence obtained in other areas of the audit. - Agreed the amount written off related to certain properties against the historic capitalized acquisition costs.